 Andy writes: White spot elevation 2 miles east of DeRossett 2,009 DeRossett 16 areas within 2 miles of 2009 spot elevation 2,000+ DeRossett 9 areas within 1 1/4 miles of Stringtown 2,000+ DeRossettWe have used 10m USGS/NASA digital elevation data (quad/UTM DEMs or better seamless server) to resolve the multi high point counties.
 For White county, the 10m DEM shows the high point (35.87875 -85.31523) at 2010'.
 (See Google map with DEM grid over candidates -- zoom out to see all areas.)
 Another candidate, was the contour with the 2009' spot elevation, but the DEM data reported only 2005.9 for the high point in that contour.

 Henry and Lake county had no quad-based 10m DEM data for the areas of interest, but USGS seamless server had 3m DEM data for both Henry and Lake county.
 (Example: Lake County, view the map, and see the new HP is the southwest cluster of red +'s.
 If you zoom in and switch to satellite view, you'll see they probably built a hill for the water tank!)
-This 3m data is based on LiDAR (see bullet list below), but LiDAR elevation data for TN is presently only available for a few areas: Rutherford county (2004), Hamilton County, Davidson County, City of Franklin, Smoky Mountain, along the Mississippi and the NC boundary (see map).
-TN GIS in 2011 developed a LiDAR business plan and technical specs for conducting TN LiDAR survey (18 cm veritcal RMSE) at $10.4 million (2014-2018).
+This 3m data is based on LiDAR (see bullet list below), but LiDAR elevation data for TN is presently only available for a few areas: Anderson county, Rutherford county (2004), Hamilton County, Davidson County, City of Franklin, Smoky Mountain, along the Mississippi and the NC boundary (see map).
+TN GIS in 2011 developed a LiDAR business plan and technical specs for conducting TN LiDAR survey (12.5 cm veritcal RMSE at 1m spacing) at $10.4 million (2014-2018).
 From recent LiDAR data, strip mining has eliminated Burge Mountain as the Scott County digital high point, being replaced by Guinea Hill Knob.

 Thunderhead Mountain, Blount County high point, has a USGS benchmark disk that reports elevation of 5527' (no USGS datasheet?).
 The USGS DEM data lists the Thunderhead high point as 5533.7' at 35.56862,-83.70622.
 The recent NC LiDAR survey reports high point of 5524.75' at 35.56862,-83.70622 (bare earth).